-Even though it wasn't on the air when I was a kid, I always knew who Mister Ed was.
-My parents would nostalgically sing his theme song while I was growing up which is forever engrained in my memory.
+Even though it wasn't on the air when I was a kid, I always knew who the famous Mister Ed was.
+My parents would nostalgically sing the sitcom's theme song while I was growing up which is forever engrained in my memory.
 "A horse is a horse of course of course..."

 The TV show followed the shenanigans of Mister Ed and his owner, Wilbur Post.
 Other characters included his wife Carol, played by Connie Hines, and their neighbors, including Roger and Kay Addison.